There's an internet blackout in Iran. How are videos and images getting out?

 Regardless, the number of receivers in the country has grown, according to activists.

-Ahmad Ahmadian, executive director of the non-profit Holistic Resilience, which helps Iranians circumvent internet censorship, estimated that there are some 50,000 units in the country.
+Ahmad Ahmadian, executive director of the nonprofit Holistic Resilience, which helps Iranians circumvent internet censorship, estimated that some 50,000 units are in the country.
 They are bought abroad, smuggled in and traded on the black market.

 He and other activists say SpaceX appears to have made access free in the country, waiving its normal subscription fee.
 "We are glad that this has happened, and we confirmed it with the users inside Iran," Ahmadian said.

 Neither SpaceX nor the White House confirmed this with NPR.
-But the news comes after White House press secretary Karoline Leavitt said President Trump and Elon Musk had spoken about the issue.
+But the news comes after White House press secretary Karoline Leavitt said Trump and Musk had spoken about the issue.

-Ahmadian said about half of the receivers in Iran were in use, although he expected more to come online now that the service is free.
+Ahmadian said about half the receivers in Iran were in use, although he expected more to come online, now that the service is free.

 Critics, however, have long flagged what they see as risks in relying on internet infrastructure that is controlled by a private company.